Dragosha/defold-light-and-shadows/README.md

 * Also you may auto start particle FX attached to this game object and referenced in 'fxurl'.
 * `Rotate` set to true is this object need to follow the camera rotating (works as Bilboard).

-This example uses 8 simultaneously calculated light sources in the scene.
-If you need to change this number of light sources, you must change it in 'light_and_shadows.lua' and in the `/light_and_shadows/materials/fun.glsl` file.
+This example uses up to 16 simultaneously calculated light sources in the scene.
+If you need to change this number of light sources, you may change it in 'sun' object properties (0 - 16).
+And in the `/light_and_shadows/materials/fun.glsl` file if you need more than 16 sources.
 Change the size of the arrays here:

 ---
-    #define LIGHT_COUNT 8
+    #define LIGHT_COUNT 16
                         ^^

 If you don't want to use light sources at all and you have enough ambient light from the "sun" you can optimize the fragment shaders by excluding the calculation of light sources from them.
 Just comment the line ` #define USE_DIFFUSE_LIGHT` in `/light_and_shadows/materials/fun.glsl` file.